MicrosoftDocs/PowerShell-Docs/gallery/psget/script/PreReleaseScript.md

 # Prerelease Versions of Scripts

 Starting with version 1.5.0, PowerShellGet and the PowerShell Gallery provide support for tagging versions greater than 1.0.0 as a prerelease.
+Prior to this feature, prerelease items were limited to having a version beginning with 0.
 The goal of these features is to provide greater support for [SemVer v1.0.0](http://semver.org/spec/v1.0.0.html) versioning convention without breaking backwards compatibility with PowerShell versions 3 and above, or existing versions of PowerShellGet.
 This topic focuses on the script-specific features.
 The equivalent features for modules are in the [Prerelease Module Versions](../script/PrereleaseModule) topic.
 Using these features, publishers can identify a script as version 2.5.0-alpha, and later release a production-ready version 2.5.0 that supersedes the prerelease version.

-At a high level, the prerelease module features include:
+At a high level, the prerelease script features include:

 * Adding a PrereleaseString suffix to the version string in the script manifest.
 When the scripts is published to the PowerShell Gallery, this data is extracted from the manifest, and used to identify prerelease items.